joerghoh/aem-httpclient/docs/quickstart.md

 ## Using the aem-httpclient

 Now you can start using your configured httpclient.
-You can use it
+You can use it like this:

 ```
+import de.joerghoh.aem.httpclient;
-import de.joerghoh.aem.httpclient
+import org.apache.hc.client5.http.async.methods.SimpleHttpRequest;
 ...